File Storage

 - After

-SaveChangesAsync(), the generated code callsDeleteNonActiveBlobs()on the storage service - The service lists all files for that entity+property and deletes everything except the active file
+SaveChangesAsync(), the generated code callsDeleteNonActiveBlobs()on the storage service - The service lists all files under

 This design is intentional — files are uploaded before the entity is saved (so the upload endpoint works independently).
 Cleanup only happens at save time, which means refreshing the page without saving won't lose the old file.